amalnathm7/amalnathm7/README.md

 ### Hey there 👋

-_My name is Amal Nath M and I'm a CSE undergraduate at TKM College of Engineering, Kollam.
-I like to code and design solutions to real world problems..
-I've also made some projects in Android, JavaFX, etc. Kindly ping me if you want to know more about me._ 😉
+_I'm Amal Nath, a CSE undergraduate at TKM College of Engineering, Kollam.
+At times, you can find me coding and other times, you can find me chilling (⚽,🎮,🏊‍♀️).
+I'd love to come up with groundbreaking solutions to real world problems but I haven't yet (Just give me some time 😁).
+For now, I've made some projects in Flutter, Android (Java), JavaFX, etc. Ping me if you want to know more about me._ 😉

 _My portfolio:_ https://amalnathm7.github.io